OriolAndres/news_risk/README.md

 In the second set of regressions, we will look at the evolution of variables in time.
 We use as dependent variable the firm semiannual log change in salary expenses.
 As regressors we modify slightly the previous variables.
 We use the first lag of log EPU (therefore assuming that salary expenses react with 6 months of delay), the first lag of log EPU weighted by sectorial public work, and the first lag of the change in public expenditure over gdp weighted by sector public work.

+Given that we include a first lag of the difference in weighted public spending, the panel spans from the first semester of 2006 to the second semester of 2015.

+We do not find a significative association between exposure to public sector and sensitivity to uncertainty.
+We do find an association between wage growth and increased sensitivity of public dependent companies to IBEX 35 volatility.
+A one point increase in IBEX 35 daily volatility reduces wage growth by 0.2% at the median (0.00251\*0.829).

+Increases in government purchases predict decreases in wage growth as public exposure increases, perhaps as a result of counter-cyclical spending policies during the crisis.

 Log salary expense | (1) | (2) | (3) | (4)
 --- | :---: | :---: | :---: | :---: